Instapark Mercury 10W Review

 Our Analysis and Test Results

 After doing all the math, the Mercury 10W held its own as a lightweight, efficient, robust, and rugged solar panel.
 It is small enough to fit in a backpack or duffel bag for travel, while still having enough power to charge electronics efficiently.
 The panel's simple and smart design has stood the test of time, and the Mercury has continued to impress us during testing.
-Though it is only a 10W panel, the Mercury's tri-fold design provides a greater surface area of solar cells which increases the panel's power and ability to charge in sub-prime conditions.
-These factors, along with its reasonable price tag, make it our Best Buy Award winner for the second year in a row.
+Though it is only a 10W panel, the Mercury's tri-fold design provides a greater surface area of solar cells, which increases the panel's power and ability to charge in sub-prime conditions.

 Charge Interruption Recovery